 This dish was invented sometime in the 19th century.
-As always, simple with high quality ingredients.
-Calf veal filet with a slice of sweet prosciutto crudo attached to it with a tooth-pic.
-It is sauté in butter with white wine and lightly salted with a bit of salvia to add flavor.
+As always, it’s simple with high quality ingredients.
+It’s a veal filet with a slice of sweet prosciutto crudo attached to it with a tooth-pick.
+It’s sautéed in butter with white wine and lightly salted with a bit of salvia to add flavor.
 It is a purists dish in Rome with little variation.

-Many visitors to Italy will order a pasta dish as their meal but the right way to do things is order antipasto (appetizer), primi (pasta), secondo (meat) and so on.
-Saltimbocca is a light secondo that you can finish on your own or split.
+Many visitors to Italy will order a pasta dish as their meal but the right way to do things is to order antipasto (appetizer), primi (pasta), secondo (meat), and so on.
+Saltimbocca is a light secondo that you can finish on your own or share.
 Sharing in Italy is perfectly normal and expected.

 Potato Dumplings in Meat Sauce | Primo | Rome

-One of the most wonderful and beautiful things about Rome and Italy as a whole is the tradition.
-Imagine there were rules for everything you eat and drank but they were wonderful rules that everyone loved and adored.
-Rules based on tradition and culture.
-That is how Rome works and Gnocchi are no different – they are only served on Thursdays at traditional trattoria in Rome.
-Why?
+One of the most wonderful things about Rome, and Italy as a whole, is the tradition.
+Imagine there were rules for everything you eat and drank but they were rules based on tradition and culture that everyone loved and adored.
+That is how Rome works and this applies to gnocchi, which are only served on Thursdays at traditional trattoria in Rome.

 Pizza | Primo | All of Italy